iotengineer22/pico2-ei-zephyr-demo/README.md

     *   Copy all the contents (the `edge-impulse-sdk/`, `model-parameters/`, and `tflite-model/` directories) into the `src` folder of this Zephyr project, overwriting the existing files.

 3.  **Build and Flash:**
     *   Open your terminal, navigate to the project directory, and run the standard Zephyr build and flash commands for your board.
-For the Raspberry Pi Pico W, it would be:
+For the Raspberry Pi Pico2(W), it would be:

     ```bash
     # Build the application